learn-co-curriculum/selecting-single-elements-readme/README.md

 ## Selecting Content Readme

 ### Objectives
 Learn how to:

 * Use the developer tools to identify a particular element
 * Use Javascript's selector methods to select particular pieces of the DOM
 * Learn about CSS selectors to select elements by id, class or HTML Tag.

-Ok, you may not feel like it yet, but you're a pretty good developer.
-So it's time to have you start building a search engine.
+Ok, so now that we know some JavaScript, I think it's time to we start building a search engine.

 I'm serious.